jgildred/fluff/README.md

 TO DO:

-- route for schemas
-- detect fluff_path in fluff.js
-- support for forms, selects in fluff.js
+- support for selects in fluff.js
 - paging of results
 - paged display in admin
-- sort by clicking on column headings in admin list views
+- sort in admin list views
+- search users

 WOULD BE NICE: